sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Jetrail Data Analysis
 ======================

 This workflow reads in a dataset.
-It then calculates the monthly trend in JetRail Dataset and annalyses using graph.
+It then calculates the monthly trend in JetRail Dataset and performs further Analysis using charts.

 Workflow
 -------